-7. Any meeting or hearing concerning a matter that relates to personnel issues, that is obtained

-8. A decision will be established by a majority vote of the members of the Governing Council hearing the issue.
+- 7. Any meeting or hearing concerning a matter that relates to personnel issues, that is confidential, or that implicates an individual's privacy rights will be held in a closed meeting in accordance with the Open Meetings Act, unless written permission by the affected individual is obtained prior to the meeting. - 8.
+A decision will be established by a majority vote of the members of the Governing Council hearing the issue.
 The Governing Council may designate a committee of the Governing Council to meet with or conduct the hearing.
-Any final action required to be taken by the Governing Council will be made after the committee's recommendation is presented to the full Governing Council.

-9. If additional information or investigations are necessary after the initial meeting or hearing, the meeting or hearing may resume as soon as is practical after further information has been gathered or an investigation has been conducted.
+Any final action required to be taken by the Governing Council will be made after the committee's recommendation is presented to the full Governing Council. - 9.
+If additional information or investigations are necessary after the initial meeting or hearing, the meeting or hearing may resume as soon as is practical after further information has been gathered or an investigation has been conducted.
 The Governing Council will issue a final written decision regarding the grievance.
 The decision of the Governing Council is final.